hrs/recipes/recipes/sourdough-bread.md

 Optionally, fill a pan with water and place it on the bottom rack of the oven;
 this fills the oven with steam and makes the crust chewier.

-If desired, scramble an egg, brush it on the loaves, and sprinkle with sesame seeds.
-This provides some nice flavor and looks lovely.

-Spray the loaves with lukewarm water.
+Spray the loaves with lukewarm water and/or slather on an extra coat of olive oil.

-Slash the loaves; two diagonal slashes are fine.
+Slash the loaves.
+Two diagonal slashes are fine.

 Bake bread for 25–30 minutes (28 seems to work perfectly for us here in Colorado) until it's a deep golden brown.